phpdevcommunity/essential-framework/framework-doc/templates.md

 # Templates and Rendering

-The Essential Framework includes a built-in templating system by default, which uses the devcoder-xyz/php-renderer package.
+The Michel Framework includes a built-in templating system by default, which uses the phpdevcommunity/php-renderer package.
 This simple PHP renderer allows you to create and render templates easily.
-You can refer to the official documentation for detailed information: [devcoder-xyz/php-renderer GitHub](https://github.com/devcoder-xyz/php-renderer).
+You can refer to the official documentation for detailed information: [phpdevcommunity/php-renderer GitHub](https://github.com/phpdevcommunity/php-renderer).

 However, if you prefer to use the Twig templating engine, you can easily switch by following these steps:

-1. Remove the devcoder-xyz/php-renderer package:
+1. Remove the phpdevcommunity/php-renderer package:

 ```
-composer remove devcoder-xyz/php-renderer
+composer remove phpdevcommunity/php-renderer
    ```

 2. Install Twig using Composer: